 What is TPD Insurance?

-- Activities of daily living: this definition is not based on your job.
+- Activities of daily living: This definition is not based on your job.
 Rather, it assesses your capacity to care for yourself and lead an independent life.

 Can I Make Multiple TPD Claims?